mitsuba-renderer/enoki/README.md

    Enoki, which means that it transparently composes with vectorization, the JIT compiler for generating CUDA kernels, automatic differentiation, etc.

-6. **Portability**: When creating vectorized CPU code, Enoki supports arbitrary array sizes that don't necessarily match what is supported by the underlying hardware (e.g. 16 x single precision on a machine, whose SSE vector only has hardware support for 4 x single precision operands).
+6. **Portability**.
+When creating vectorized CPU code, Enoki supports arbitrary array sizes that don't necessarily match what is supported by the underlying hardware (e.g. 16 x single precision on a machine, whose SSE vector only has hardware support for 4 x single precision operands).
 The library uses